Dependable, Experienced, Knowledgeable

 In New Jersey, “implied consent” means that as a condition of receiving a drivers’ license and driving on the roads in New Jersey, you have already agreed to submit to chemical testing for intoxication to determine your blood alcohol concentration (BAC) if you are suspected of driving while intoxicated (DWI).
 This type of testing — such as a breathalyzer, urine sample, or blood sample — is different from a field sobriety test or roadside test.
 Law enforcement officers can not force you to submit to a field sobriety test — there is no implied consent for this type of test.

 However, if you are asked to blow into a device for a breathalyzer test and you refuse, there are consequences.
 Breath test refusal is in and of itself a criminal offense and there are penalties separate from the DWI penalties themselves.
-If you have questions about the portable breath test in New Jersey, contact our office to schedule a free consultation with a criminal defense attorney at Aydelotte & Scardella Law LLC today.
+If you have questions about the portable breath test in New Jersey, contact our office to schedule a free consultation with a criminal defense attorney at The Scardella Law Firm LLC today.

 Frequently Asked Questions About Portable Breath Tests In Mercer County, Middlesex County, and Monmouth County, NJ